Zina: Islamic scriptures

 Muslim scholars have historically considered zinā a hudud sin, or crime against God.
 It is mentioned in both Quran and in the Hadiths.

 Introduction and definition

 The Quran deals with zinaʾ in several places.
 First is the Qur'anic general rule that commands Muslims not to commit zina:

 In the Hadiths, the definitions of zina have been described as all the forms of sexual intercourse, penetrative or non-penetrative, outside of marriage.

 Adultery and fornication

 Quran

-Most of the rules related to fornication, adultery and false accusations from a husband to his wife or from members of the community to chaste women, can be found in Surat an-Nur (the Light).
-The sura starts by giving very specific rules about punishment for zina:
+Stoning punishment, a form of capital punishment for adultery, is not mentioned in the canonical text of the Quran.
+Most of the rules related to fornication, adultery and false accusations from a husband to his wife or from members of the community to chaste women can be found in Surah an-Nur (the Light).
+The surah starts by giving very specific rules about punishment for zina:

+According to Jonathan A.C.
+Brown, Surah an-Nisa verse 4:25 prescribes punishment for a female slave guilty of a sexual offense as half of the punishment of a free woman:

 Hadith

 The public lashing punishment for fornication and adultery are also prescribed in Hadiths, the books most trusted in Islam after Quran, particularly in Kitab Al-Hudud.